 What are the 123 Reg Nameservers and how do I point to them?

-Where XX is a randomly generated number assigned based on the capacity of the server.
-They now look different as we have improved our DNS system to offer a better service to our customers.
+(XX is a randomly generated number assigned based on the capacity of the server)

-If you wish to re-point to the 123 Reg nameservers simply follow the guide below.
+If you wish to re-point your domain to the 123 Reg nameservers, simply follow the guide below.
 However, please be aware that it can take 48 hours for nameservers to be updated across the internet and your website might be unavailable during this time.